Frequent Physical Distress

 Dashboard-City Average

-Why do we measure frequent physical distress?
+Why do we measure Frequent Physical Distress?

 Frequent poor physical health can affect all aspects of life.
 Our measure of frequent physical distress is based on surveyed respondents reporting that they experienced poor physical health for 14 or more days in the past month.1 This self-reported measure can be used to assess how many people have chronic physical health conditions,2,3 and can help identify unmet health and social service needs in a community.4